micans/bash-utils/README.md

   many times over the years.
 The recent ones were all called `recol`.
-This is the first one that is fun to use, surprisingly powerful, and an implementation that has some aspects of elegance, although the commit history of pick reveals a fairly hideous detour and slow winding way to a conciseness.
+This is the first one that is fun to use, surprisingly powerful, and an implementation that has some aspects of elegance, although the commit history of pick reveals a fairly hideous detour and slow winding way to conciseness.

   The interface is a tiny command-line format to describe column selection, row filtering, and derived column computation.
 It was designed to avoid shell